This page contains affiliate links. For more information please read my Disclosure Policy.

 - Salt – Salt enhances every flavor here.

 The Oil of the Olive Oil Cake

 Olive oil is a unique thing.
-The region that produces it, the way it’s processed, and the particular batch of olives all affect flavor.
-As such, using the cheapest extra virgin olive oil possible is maybe not the best idea for maximum flavor.
+The region that produces it, the way it’s processed, and each harvest all affect flavor.
+As such, using the cheapest extra virgin olive oil possible is not the best idea for maximum flavor.

 Is it really extra virgin…?

 Sadly, many extra virgin olive oils available to use at supermarkets aren’t the best quality, no matter what fancy terms the label claims.
 It’s a BIG topic to delve into, so for now, if you’re curious about understanding olive oil, and making sure you get a good one, check out Gastropod’s episode on Extra Virgin Olive Oil.
 These ladies are fantastic food reporters and it literally changed the way I shop for olive oil.

 But if you don’t have time at the moment, here are some basics to know about shopping for olive oil: